Updated Mar 05, 2026

 How supportive are staff in day-to-day study and the year abroad?

 Support that is visible and predictable increases student confidence.
-One‑to‑one guidance, proactive check‑ins ahead of assessments, and clear signposting during the year abroad can mitigate anxiety and sustain momentum.
-Setting simple service standards, such as responses to queries within 2–3 working days and consistent drop‑in availability, helps keep the already strong Teaching Staff sentiment high.
+One‑to‑one guidance, proactive check‑ins ahead of assessments, and clear signposting during the year abroad can mitigate anxiety and sustain momentum (see how to design the year abroad as a reliable service).
+Setting simple service standards, such as responding to queries within 2–3 working days and keeping drop‑in availability consistent, helps protect the already strong Teaching Staff sentiment.
 Staff who provide concise, formative comments focused on next steps make it easier for students to act quickly on feedback.

 How approachable are French studies staff?

 Approachability shapes whether students seek help early.
 Staff who invite questions, use accessible language about expectations, and maintain a friendly, professional tone see higher engagement in office hours and seminars.
-Predictable, module‑level contact windows and short asynchronous Q&A summaries provide access without adding friction, particularly for students balancing study with work or caring commitments.
+Predictable, module‑level contact windows and short asynchronous Q&A summaries provide access without adding friction, particularly for students balancing study with work or caring commitments, and help resolve small issues before they grow.

 How does departmental organisation affect student experience?

 Organisation either clears the path for learning or creates noise.
 Cohesive timetabling, up‑to‑date module pages, and named owners for communications reduce avoidable queries and allow staff to focus on teaching.
-Monitoring differential experiences matters: in Teaching Staff comments, part‑time students register a lower sentiment index (+49.5) than the full‑time baseline, so mirroring support out of hours and publishing weekly digests can close that gap.
+Monitoring differential experiences matters.
+In Teaching Staff comments, part‑time students register a lower sentiment index (+49.5) than the full‑time baseline.
+Mirroring support out‑of‑hours and publishing weekly digests can help close that gap.
 Departments that routinely close the loop with students on changes build trust and reduce repeated issues.

 What did COVID-19 change for French studies teaching?